IFS-Inspired Coaching Certification

-Some of you may remember that in the 1950's and 60's, parents told us girls that we just needed to get some sort of training where, if need be, we could support ourselves and children in case of divorce or the death or illness of our spouse.
+Some of you may remember that in the 1950's and 60's, parents told girls that we just needed to get some sort of training where, if need be, we could support ourselves and children in case of divorce or the death or illness of a spouse.
 We were offered the occupations of secretary, teacher or nurse.
-There was one acceptable role for woman and little tolerance or understanding of a need for much else.
+There were few acceptable roles for woman and little tolerance or understanding of a need for much else.
 Dependency on men was ingrained.

 That advice did not have much relevant value as society matured and women entered the work force.
 By the 70's women began applying to law, medical and business schools.
 But I was raised under the "old" guidelines, so I accepted those as the standard I needed to follow.
-Besides, being industrious and feeling entitled to have that mindset were not on my dance card.
-I had not been groomed for those attributes and felt they were for everyone else, not me.
+Besides, being industrious and feeling entitled to follow that mindset were not on my dance card.
+I had not been groomed toward those opportunities and felt they were for everyone else, not me.

 I hated school and studies, so off to a two-year school I went to learn how to be an "executive secretary."
 It would be the easiest and quickest curriculum to pursue while satisfying everybody else's needs.

-I began working at such in 1972, met the love of my life at the power engineering company where we were employed and followed the traditional route.
+I began working at such in 1972, met my husband at a power engineering company where we were employed and followed the traditional route.
 Now, don't get me wrong, I have never felt dissatisfied with my roles in life; however, as our children grew and were headed in the direction of college, it became apparent that an increase in my earning potential would make life much less stressful.

 At age 38, I enrolled at the local community college and began courses that would position me for work in health care.
 I graduated and became licensed in dental hygiene.
 Twenty-five years later, I continue to serve dental patients.
 What I love about my job is the one-on-one interface and the difference I was make in people's lives.